AI Use Cases/Construction

 Improvement in RFI cycle times

-Construction firms deploying this system see measurable results within 60 days: a meaningful reduction in undetected customer friction (measured by sentiment-flagged conversations that would have escalated without intervention), 15-30% improvement in RFI cycle times (because teams proactively address relationship friction before it stalls approvals), and 20-35% reduction in change order disputes tied to communication breakdown.
-Owner satisfaction on projects using sentiment monitoring shows 18-28% improvement in draw approval speed, directly reducing cash flow gaps.
-Safety-related sentiment detection correlates with 15-25% reduction in safety incidents when concerns are surfaced and addressed before they escalate to job-site events.
+The numbers below are scoping targets, stated as assumptions - not observed results.
+Every engagement starts by measuring your actual baseline.
+Construction firms deploying this system typically target measurable results within 60 days: a meaningful reduction in undetected customer friction (measured by sentiment-flagged conversations that would have escalated without intervention), 15-30% improvement in RFI cycle times (because teams address relationship friction before it stalls approvals), and 20-35% fewer change order disputes tied to communication breakdown.
+Draw approvals are targeted to speed up 18-28% as owner friction gets resolved before it reaches the pay application, directly reducing cash flow gaps.
+The working assumption on safety: concerns surfaced and addressed early are scoped to cut incident rates 15-25% versus letting them escalate to job-site events.

-Over 12 months, ROI compounds.
-Your team spends 8-12 hours weekly less on reactive firefighting and more on strategic relationship management.
-Schedule variance improves as communication friction gets resolved before it cascades into delays.
-Project margins improve as change order disputes decrease and payment holds shorten.
-Firms with 30-50 active projects see annual savings of $180K - $320K from prevented margin loss, faster draws, and reduced insurance premiums tied to safety incident reduction.
-Customer retention on high-risk projects improves measurably, and your team's capacity to handle larger project portfolios increases without headcount growth.
+Over 12 months, the model compounds.
+Your team is scoped to recover 8-12 hours weekly from reactive firefighting for strategic relationship management.
+Schedule variance improves as communication friction gets resolved before it cascades into delays, and project margins are modeled to firm up as change order disputes decrease and payment holds shorten.
+For a firm running 30-50 active projects, the scoping math puts annual savings at $180K - $320K from prevented margin loss, faster draws, and reduced insurance exposure.
+The capacity effect matters too: your team is targeted to handle a larger project portfolio without headcount growth.
+Run every one of those assumptions against your own project ledger before accepting them - that baseline measurement is where the engagement starts.

 Target Scope